A-Momin/noteshub/nts/notes_aws2.md

     -   **HTTP/HTTP_PROXY Integration**: API Gateway can route requests to HTTP-based backends such as web servers or third-party APIs.
     -   **AWS Service Integration**: Integrate with other AWS services like DynamoDB, SNS, or SQS directly, without requiring Lambda.

-    #### Mapping Templates (Velocity Templates):

-    **Mapping templates** are used to transform incoming requests before passing them to the backend or to transform the responses before sending them back to the client.
-This is done using the **Velocity Template Language (VTL)**.

-    -   **Features**:
-        -   Modify the request format (e.g., JSON to XML).
-        -   Map query parameters, headers, and body to backend-specific formats.
-        -   Extract and modify response data.

     #### Authorization:

     API Gateway supports several types of authorization to secure access to your APIs: